 I’ve seen a lot of patients restrict food due to faulty assumptions of intolerance.
 This had the effect of limiting their food options, and often affected elements of their social life like eating out and travelling.

-Sometimes, people who have negative expectations about a specific food challenge experience worse symptoms (this is the nocebo effect).
+Sometimes, people who have negative expectations about a specific food challenge experience worse symptoms (this is called the nocebo effect).

-If you don’t have strong evidence that a particular food is a trigger for your IBS symptoms, be open to the possibility that your assumption about it is wrong so you can uncover the truth of your intolerance.
+If you don’t have strong evidence that a particular food is a trigger for your IBS symptoms, be open to the possibility that your assumption about it is wrong so you can uncover the truth about your intolerance.

-3. Choose a Reintroduction Schedule
+2. Choose a Reintroduction Schedule

 A reintroduction schedule lays out when to test a particular challenge food.
 There are two popular schedules: